Subscribe today for more stories, tips, and updates.

 My family just finished our back-to-school supply shopping and are gearing up for another year.
 As I passed through the rows of gel pens, disinfecting wipes, hand sanitizers and glue, I was reminded of how many calls we fielded in the Drug and Poison Information Center (DPIC) last year related to accidental exposures at school.
 As a pharmacist at DPIC, these are the things I think about often.

-I’d like to give a little more information about the types of calls we received related to exposures that take place at school.
+I’d like to give a little more information about the types of calls we receive related to exposures that take place at school.
 Accidents can happen anywhere, anytime, but many can be prevented with a little information sharing and awareness spreading.
 If you’re a parent, feel free to share this with your school and teachers.
 If you’re a teacher, share it with your colleagues!

 Top Calls Related to Accidental Exposures at School